 Molarity Calculations#

-Calculating Concentration#
+Measuring Concentration#

 Nucleic acids absorb light at 260 nanometers.
 This can be used to weigh the amount of DNA in a sample like so: